marcelus33/codewars/README.md

 ## What is CodeWars?

 It's a website where you can face challenges and you get leveled by how good you do.
-You choose from a variety of languages to train, I'll be starting with PHP mostly.
+You choose from a variety of languages to train, I'll be starting with PHP and add other languages later.

 ## Ranking System